rplant8/documentchain/doc/README_osx.md

 Unfortunately, the usual linux tools (7zip, hpmount, loopback mount) are incapable of opening this file.
 To create a tarball suitable for Gitian input, there are two options:

-Using Mac OS X, you can mount the dmg, and then create it with:
+Using macOS, you can mount the dmg, and then create it with:
 ```
   $ hdiutil attach Xcode_7.3.1.dmg
   $ tar -C /Volumes/Xcode/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/ -czf MacOSX10.11.sdk.tar.gz MacOSX10.11.sdk